Boulder Electric Dryer Outlet Installation: Your Safe Installation Guide | Titus Skip to main content

 Dryer Outlet Wiring

 The wiring for your electric dryer outlet is also an important factor to consider.
-If you have an older home with a 3-prong outlet, you may need to upgrade to a 4-prong outlet to meet current safety standards.
-This will require rewiring the electric dryer outlet box, which should be done by a licensed electrician Boulder.
+If you have an older home with a 3-prong outlet, you may need to upgrade to a 4-prong outlet to meet current safety standards for the hot wires.
+This will require electrical wiring services for the dryer outlet box which should be done by a licensed Boulder electrician.
 If you have a newer home with a 4-prong outlet, you may still need to check the wiring to ensure it is up to code and can handle the power requirements of your cloths dryer electric plug.

 Choosing the Right Outlet